Education guide - Better Access to mental health care for general practitioners and allied health professionals

 Better Access referrals – format and content

 There is no standard form for referrals.
-Medical practitioners can refer patients for allied mental health services with a letter or note that you’ve signed and dated.
+Medical practitioners can refer patients for allied mental health services with a letter or note that is signed and dated.

 The referral should include: